bosonweb/working-with-us/page/making-changes.md

 `node_modules/` - Only the `$ npm` command should write to this directory.

+*Please don't create any new directories unless we've agreed previously.*

 **If you're making changes to a ZIP archive, please keep a list of the Sass, JavaScript and image files you've changed.
 We'll need this list to be able to depoy the changes to our staging server for review.**

 ## Making changes to Twitter Bootstrap core